ddh0/easy-llama/DOCS.md

 easy-llama comes with several built-in SamplerSettings objects that can be used out of the box for different purposes:
 - `ez.samplers.GreedyDecoding` - Most likely next token is always chosen (temperature = 0.0)
 - `ez.samplers.DefaultSampling` - Use `llama.cpp` default values for sampling (recommended for most cases)
-- `ez.samplers.OldDefaultSampling` - Reflects `llama.cpp` before repeat_penalty changes
+- `ez.samplers.ClassicSampling` - Reflects old `llama.cpp` defaults
 - `ez.samplers.SimpleSampling` - Original probability distribution
+- `ez.samplers.SemiSampling` - Halfway between DefaultSampling and SimpleSampling
 - `ez.samplers.TikTokenSampling` - Recommended for models with a large vocabulary, such as Llama 3 or Yi, which tend to run hot
-- `ez.samplers.LowMinPSampling` - Use Min-P as the only filter (weak)
+- `ez.samplers.LowMinPSampling` - Use Min-P as the only active sampler (weak)
-- `ez.samplers.MinPSampling` - Use Min-P as the only filter (moderate)
+- `ez.samplers.MinPSampling` - Use Min-P as the only active sampler (moderate)
-- `ez.samplers.StrictMinPSampling` - Use Min-P as the only filter (strict)
+- `ez.samplers.StrictMinPSampling` - Use Min-P as the only active sampler (strict)
 - `ez.samplers.ContrastiveSearch` - Use contrastive search with a moderate alpha value ([arXiv](https://arxiv.org/abs/2210.14140))
 - `ez.samplers.WarmContrastiveSearch` - Use contrastive search with a high alpha value ([arXiv](https://arxiv.org/abs/2210.14140))
 - `ez.samplers.RandomSampling` - Output completely random tokens from vocab (useless)